Editor’s note: This post was updated February 2018.

 But if you know what to do and when to do it, you can play an important role in saving a person’s life.

-- Have someone call 911 or any other emergency response number in your area.
+1. Ask someone to call 911 or any other emergency response number in your area.

-- If you can’t detect a pulse or breathing, start “Hands-only” CPR (cardio-pulmonary resuscitation) without delay.
-Using both hands, deliver firm blows to the center of the chest.
-(Note: Do NOT try mouth-to-mouth resuscitation unless you have been trained in it.
-We also do not recommend CPR for young children.)
+Using both hands, deliver firm compressions to the center of the chest at a rate of at least 100 compressions per minute.
+Do NOT try mouth-to-mouth resuscitation unless you have been trained in it.
+We also do not recommend CPR for young children.

-“When someone’s blood flow or breathing stops, seconds count,” said Dr. John Hayes, a Marshfield Clinic cardiologist and electrophysiologist .
+“When someone’s blood flow or breathing stops, seconds count,” said Dr. Michael J. Schaars, a Marshfield Clinic emergency medicine physician.
 “Permanent brain damage or death can happen quickly.
 CPR is an emergency procedure to maintain circulation and breathing until emergency medical help arrives.”

 Hands-only CPR can save lives